Recent Solo Exhibitions

 November 5 - December 14, 2018

-Szilvia Kadas is an assistant professor of graphic design and digital media at SUNY Cortland.
+Szilvia Kadas is an assistant professor of graphic design and digital media at State University of New York, Cortland.
 She also taught design courses at West Virginia University and at the University of Arkansas.
 Kadas has exhibited her work in various national and international galleries, including the City Gallery, Nyíregyháza, Hungary (2019), M Gallery, Budapest, Hungary (2019), 20th Mini Print International Exhibition, Ithaca, New York (2019), the Art and Art History Department Faculty Biennial, The Dowd Gallery, SUNY Cortland, New York (2019), and the Old Main Colloquium, SUNY Cortland, New York (2018).

 Kadas obtained her PhD in human and community development focusing on sustainability in graphic design at the School of Design and Community Development at West Virginia University (2018) and earned her MFA in graphic design from the University of Arkansas (2011).
 In addition, Kadas received her MA in art history from West Virginia University (2014).
 She completed her Bachelor of Design degree in visual communication at the Bezalel Academy of Art and Design (2008).